khulnasoft/khulnasoft/internal/database/schema.md

 ```

-Tracks the most recent activity of executors attached to this Sourcegraph instance.
+Tracks the most recent activity of executors attached to this Khulnasoft instance.

 **architecture**: The machine architure running the executor.